dmbaturin/iproute2-cheatsheet/site/index.md

 ip address add 2001:db8:1::1/64 dev tun6
 ```

 GRE can encapsulate both IPv4 and IPv6 at the same time.
-However, by default it uses IPv4 for transport, for GRE over IPv6 there is a separate tunnel mode, `ip6gre`.
+However, by default, it uses IPv4 for transport, for GRE over IPv6 there is a separate tunnel mode, `ip6gre`.

 <h3 id="ip-tunnel-add-gre-key">Create multiple GRE tunnels to the same endpoint</h3>

 [RFC2890](https://tools.ietf.org/html/rfc2890) defines "keyed" GRE tunnels.
-A "key" in this case has nothing to do with encryption,
+A "key" in this case has nothing to do with encryption;
-it's simply an identifier that allows routers to tell one tunnel from another, so you can setup multiple tunnels between the same endpoints.
+it's simply an identifier that allows routers to tell one tunnel from another, so you can create multiple tunnels between the same endpoints.

 ```
 ip tunnel add ${interface name} mode gre local ${local endpoint address} remote ${remote endpoint address} key ${key value}